 Jim Becket brings a varied career to his filmmaking: developmental economist, human rights lawyer, journalist and author.
 As Director of Public Information for the United Nations High Commissioner for Refugees, Jim made several films about international refugee problems around the world.
 Since then he has filmed in more than 35 countries, and is well versed in political issues affecting both industrialized nations and the global south.
 Most recently, he has made several documentaries on contemporary environmental issues, including The Green Patriarch, The Amazon: The End of Infinity, The Arctic: The Consequences of Human Folly and El Misterio del Capital de los Indigenas Amazonicos.
 Jim’s awards include festival Best Film awards, two Humanitas awards and a George Foster Peabody award.
-He has known Vandana Shiva for more than fifteen years; she fully supports this project and has given Becket Films unrestricted access to family and friends to tell her life story.
+He has known Vandana Shiva for more than fifteen years.

 Paige Livingston, Producer

 Paige Livingston is an award winning creative executive, producer and director.
 Her work in documentary, online and the television industry spans over 20 years, from producing the award-winning feature documentary Given (Netflix International) to leading a large creative department as Head of Creative at Disney Online Originals in California.
 Paige is a multi-disciplined media executive with deep knowledge of television: She spent 10 years at ABCTV as Series Producer of Race Around the World and Message Stick and was Executive Producer of Good Game.
 She lead online program development at ABC2 Digital and Disney Online originals, and produced the independent animated feature film, The Adventures of Charlotte and Henry.
 Paige is currently producing Knots, a documentary on forced marriage and is co-producer of The Seeds of Vandana Shiva.